 The Bank Holding Company Act (“BHC Act”) provides a statutory framework for the Federal Reserve to supervise and regulate U.S. and foreign companies that control insured depository institutions.
 The principal goals of the BHC Act are to ensure the separation of banking and commerce and to protect the safety and soundness of the banking sector.

-To achieve these purposes, the BHC Act generally restricts the activities of bank holding companies in the United States to activities that are “closely related to banking”, with limited exceptions.
-Accordingly, a bank holding company (“BHC”) and its subsidiaries are generally prohibited from engaging in commercial or industrial activities.
-However, BHCs many invest in any nonbanking company, directly or indirectly, provided the investment does not exceed 5 percent of the outstanding voting shares, and represents less than one-third of the total equity, of such company.
+Accordingly, a BHC and its subsidiaries are generally prohibited from engaging in commercial or industrial activities.
+However, BHCs may invest in any nonbanking company, directly or indirectly, provided the investment does not exceed five percent of the outstanding voting shares, and represents less than one-third of the total equity, of such company.

 Under the Gramm-Leach-Bliley Act, enacted in 1999, a BHC may elect to be a financial holding company (“FHC”) if all of the depository institutions and BHCs controlled by the top-tier BHC are well capitalized, well managed, and its depository institutions subsidiaries have at least a “satisfactory” rating at the most recent examination of the institution under the Community Reinvestment Act.
 FHCs may engage in a broader range of activities that are financial in nature or incidental to a financial activity, including insurance and securities activities, as well as so-called “merchant banking activities.”